Theory for polariton-assisted remote energy transfer: Application of the theory

-These calculated rates even establish consistency with a number of recent notable experiments.
-First, our results corroborate the experimental observation of efficient long-range EET for separated donor and acceptor slabs of cyanine dyes strongly coupled to a microcavity.\citep{Zhong2017,Coles2014} While our SP model for the strong-coupling of both excitons cannot account for the exact distance-independent transfer\citep{Zhong2017} of donor and acceptor slabs in a microcavity, dependence on donor-acceptor separation of the transfer rates lies only in the SP coupling and is practically constant over hundreds of nanometers compared to the fastly decaying dipole-dipole interactions, as we have shown in Case 1, where only one type of chromophore undergoes SC with the SP.
-Additional validation of our theory can be obtained by comparing directly to experimentally fitted rates for a blend of two cyanine dyes where physical separation of the dyes did not significantly change the observed photoluminescence;\citep{Coles2014} in fact, acknowledging reduction in density of states in experimental systems, we conclude good agreements (see Table \ref{tbl:compare}).
-Given the significant differences between the microcavity- and SP-based systems, let alone experimental uncertainty, the accordance between our theory and the aforementioned experiments highlights the remarkable robustness of cavity strong-coupling of donor and acceptor excitons as a method for long-range EET.
-Moreover, we have arrived at the third main conclusion of this paper: \textit{when donor and acceptors are both strongly coupled to a photonic mode, efficient energy exchange over hundreds of nm can occur via downhill vibrational relaxation; more generally, local vibrational couplings can induce nonlocal transitions given sufficient delocalization of the polariton species\textemdash{} irrespective of spatial separation}.
+Given the significant differences between the microcavity-\citep{Skolnick1998,Holmes2007} and SP-based\citep{Torma2015} systems, let alone experimental uncertainty, the accordance between our theory and the aforementioned experiments highlights the remarkable robustness of cavity strong-coupling of donor and acceptor excitons as a method for PARET.
+Moreover, we have arrived at the third main conclusion of this paper: \textit{when donor and acceptors are both strongly coupled to a photonic mode, efficient energy exchange over hundreds of nm can occur via vibrational relaxation; more generally, local vibrational couplings can induce nonlocal transitions given sufficient delocalization of the polariton species\textemdash{} irrespective of spatial separation}.
 Seemingly ``spooky'', this action at a (far) distance is a manifestation of donor-acceptor entanglement resulting from strong light-matter coupling.\citep{Garcia-Vidal2017} While this relaxation mechanism and entanglement is present in typical molecular aggregates,\citep{KenkreBook,Sarovar2010} the novelty in the polariton setup is the remarkable mesoscopic range of interactions that are effectively produced.